How is textual evidence used in analytical writing?

 Textual evidence comes in three forms (direct quotation for specific language, paraphrase for broader content, reference for structural location), and strong analytical writing embeds quotation into the sentence flow, names the technique, and accounts for the effect, with proper citation conventions for line, page, act and scene.

-Markers reward integration of the quotation into the sentence flow, accurate line reference, named technique, and explanation of effect.
+Markers reward quotation integrated into the sentence flow, accurate citation, named techniques, and an explanation of effect, penalising quote-dropping and over-quotation.

 Related dot points